akka/akka/akka-docs/src/main/paradox/stream/stream-testkit.md

 ### Dependency

-First, add the module `akka-stream-testkit` to your dependencies:
+To use Akka Stream TestKit, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"